gnutls/gnutls/CONTRIBUTING.md

 or adding new command line options to tools you need to run 'make files-update', review the output (when feasible) and commit it separately, e.g., with a message: "auto-generated files update".

+ The 'files-update' rule also regenerates the ABI dump files (.abi), used by the 'abi-check' rule to ensure library ABI compatibility.
+To make it easier to track actual changes to be made in those files, a git external diff driver is provided as `devel/git-abidiff-gnutls`.
+See the comment in the file for the instruction.

 # Guile bindings: